FIWARE/tutorials.TourGuide-App/docker/images/tutorials.tourguide-app/README.md

    * `ORION_SUBSCRIPTIONS_ENABLED`.
 Activates the Orion sensors subscription, updating the Restaurant information.
 By default the value is `false`. **Note**: `SENSORS_GENERATION_ENABLED` must be set to `true`, otherwise there won't be sensors and no data will be generated.
    * `SENSORS_FORCED_UPDATE_ENABLED`.
 Updates the values of the sensors.
 By default the value is `false`. **Note**: `SENSORS_GENERATION_ENABLED` must be set to `true`, otherwise there won't be sensors and no data will be generated.

 And all the services will be up.
 End to end testing can be done using the REST interface.
-And example application is [the restaurant data feeder](https://github.com/Bitergia/fiware-devguide-app/blob/master/server/restaurant_feeder.js).
+And example application is [the restaurant data feeder](https://github.com/Fiware/tutorials.TourGuide-App/blob/master/server/restaurant_feeder.js).

-**Note**: as retrieving the `<container-ip>` for devguide and orion containers can be a bit 'tricky', we've created a set of utilities and useful scripts for handling docker images.
+**Note**: as retrieving the `<container-ip>` for TourGuide and orion containers can be a bit 'tricky', we've created a set of utilities and useful scripts for handling docker images.
 You can find them all [here](https://github.com/Bitergia/docker/tree/master/utils).

 ## What if I don't want to use docker-compose?

-No problem, the only thing is that you will have to deploy an Orion container yourself and configure its IP as Orion name inside the devguide container.
+No problem, the only thing is that you will have to deploy an Orion container yourself and configure its IP as Orion name inside the TourGuide container.

 ### Logs and other commands ###

-By default, devguide show the logs from apache via `docker logs <container-id>` command.
+By default, TourGuide show the logs from apache via `docker logs <container-id>` command.

 If you need to run another command in the same container, you can use the `docker exec` command.